OSNews

 Is that something Fuchsia?
 Is Project Treble part of the plan, to make it easier for Google to eventually replace Android's Linux base with something else?
 If Android as it exists today was salvageable, why are some of the world's greatest operating systems engineers employed by Google not working on Android, but on Fuchsia?
 If Fuchsia is just a research operating system, why did its developers recently add actual wallpapers to the repository?
 Why does every design choice for Fuchsia seem specifically designed for and targeted at solving Android's core problems?

 I don't like making broad predictions based on gut feelings and spidey senses, since they can be incredibly misleading and hard to read, but I'm still pretty confident on this one: over the coming two to three years, Android will undergo a radical transformation.
-This transformation will be mostly transparant to users - their next Android phone won't actually be "Android" anymore, but still run the same applications, and they literally won't care - but it won't be a Linux device, and it won't suffer from Android's core problems.
+This transformation will be mostly transparent to users - their next Android phone won't actually be "Android" anymore, but still run the same applications, and they literally won't care - but it won't be a Linux device, and it won't suffer from Android's core problems.

 In a few years, Google's Pixel phone will have a fully custom, Google-designed SoC, and run an operating system that is Android in brand name only.